wp-plugins/wp-photo-album-plus/trunk/readme.txt

 == Installation ==

+= Requirements =

+* The plugin requires at least wp version 3.0.
+* The theme should have a call to wp_head() in its header.php file and wp_footer() in its footer.php file.
+* The theme should load enqueued scripts in the header if the scripts are enqueued without the $in_footer switch (like wppa.js and jQuery).
+* The theme should not prevent this plugin from loading the jQuery library in its default wp manner, i.e. the library jQuery in safe mode (uses jQuery() and not $()).
+Most themes comply with these requirements.
+However, check these requirements in case of problems with new installations with themes you never had used before with wppa+ or when you modifies your theme.

 = Upgrade notice =
-This version is: Major rev# 4, Minor rev# 5, Fix rev# 5, Hotfix rev# 000.
+This version is: Major rev# 4, Minor rev# 6, Fix rev# 0, Hotfix rev# 000.
 If you are upgrading from a previous Major or Minor version, note that:
 * If you modified wppa_theme.php and/or wppa_style.css, you will have to use the newly supplied versions.
 The previous versions are NOT compatible.
 * If you set the userlevel to anything else than 'administrator' you may have to set it again.
 Note that changing the userlevel can be done by the administrator only!